forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Transparency is considered important including on
 > * the ownership including relations
-> * whether there is a 'mission' and if what it is
+> * whether there is a 'mission' and if yes what it is
 > * whether narratives/guidelines are set for entire groups

 ### Resources Ukraine

 // News Sites
 * KievIndependent <https://kyivindependent.com/>
 * KievPost <https://www.kyivpost.com>